Voulk/QE/blog/2025-02-24-season-two-trinkets/index.md

     - If your spec presses buttons with any regularity (sorry Preservation) then it's quite easy to stack this up quickly.
 Even casting GCD-length spells with 20% haste will get you to 12 or so stacks + the free one you start with.
 That's an average of ~6000 crit per proc and you can expect a 30-40% uptime depending on bug fixes.
 Not bad.

 #### Verdict: Average?
 Average is good
 I honestly enjoy a trinket that pushes the "always be casting" creed by rewarding you further with extra stats.
 There isn't a ton to say on this trinket except that if you like crit and don't have 4 second casts in your kit then you'll probably like this.
-It's a particularly good fall back option if you don't have access to the S-tier trinkets like Eye of Rezan or if none of the other competitive trinkets like House of Cards fit your spec well.
+It's a particularly good fall back option if you don't have access to the S-tier trinkets like <ITEM>Eye of Kezan</ITEM> or if none of the other competitive trinkets like <ITEM>House of Cards</ITEM> fit your spec well.

 ---